 Pro Tip: Çig Köfte is best combined with “Ayran” a yogurt based salty drink that soothes the hit of spice.
 It is quite like our version of Buttermilk and it was an instant hit with us.
 Packaged Ayran is very easily available on the counter at most packaged beverages outlets.
 But the home-made Ayran we tried at Goreme was certainly special.

 Sigara means Cigar, Börek/Böregi is a dish made with Cheese and Pastry dough in layers.
-Sigara Böregi is nothing but a cigar shaped fried cheese pastry roll.
+Sigara Böregi is nothing but a cigar-shaped fried cheese pastry roll.
 Crispy outside, soft herb, and cheese mix inside.
-It is certainly a winning combination for snack time.
+It is certainly a winning combination for the snack time.
 There are a variety of fillings, some use basil, some use spinach and some even onion with feta cheese.
 Some preparations also use eggs so be sure to confirm before you order.
 I assure you, you wouldn’t stop at one.

 Pide or Pizza

 One word, Pizza.
 Yes!
-Pide is basically a boat shaped Turkish version of pizza with cheese & other toppings.
+Pide is basically a boat-shaped Turkish version of pizza with cheese & other toppings.
 It comes with both vegetarian and non-vegetarian toppings so to be safe we ordered a cheese and tomato Pide.
 Crusty outside with delectable cheesy goodness lavishly thrown in.
-This sure is your go to vegetarian meal, anywhere, anytime.
+This sure is your go-to vegetarian meal, anywhere, anytime.

 Think stuffed parantha and you have Gözleme.
 A flatbread, thinly rolled and stuffed with different ingredients like spicy mashed potato, spinach, cheese or minced meat.
 It will take your taste-buds on the journey back home.
 Patatesli Gözleme is close to our very own Aloo Ka Parantha, though much subtle in taste.
 This you will go back to.

 Çorba is essentially soup and this one is made of lentils, mostly red lentils.
 Some also call this Dal Çorba as it is akin to our world-famous Daal.
-Now, this can be tricky as sometimes the lentils are cooked in chicken or meat stock so ensure you always ask before ordering.
+Now, this can be tricky as sometimes the lentils are cooked with chicken or meat stock so ensure you always ask before ordering.
 A lot of veggies are cooked with the lentils.
 And I could definitely catch the hint of tomato, onion, and garlic.
 Garnished with fresh herbs, this piping hot çorba is served with freshly made bread.
 And it leaves you with a smile as you spoon off the last drops from the bowl.

 Zeytinyagli Yaprak Sarma or Zetinyagli Dolma

 Now onto my favorite part of the meal, the dessert!
 Baklava is all too famous.
 If you have not heard of it, you are probably living under a rock.
 Well, this is a baked layered pastry with chopped nuts (pistachio or walnut) filling inside.
 Once it is flaky, crunchy & golden brown, sugar syrup (often with rose water) is poured to make this rich, sickly sweet and sinful dessert.
-If you have a sweet tooth quite like mine, you would want to go to Turkey just for this.
+If you have a sweet tooth quite like mine, you would want to go to the country just for this.